JakeFlasher/stackedit-app-data/isca2025/instr_filter_algo.md

+*Algorithm for Instruction Reduction*
-**Adaptive Window Size Calculation for Instruction Reduction**
+After completing the change point detection on the imputed data **Adaptive Window Size Calculation for Instruction Reduction**

-To achieve the desired instruction reduction rate while preserving critical change points in a trace file, we employ an adaptive window size calculation algorithm using a binary search approach.
+To achieve a desired instruction reduction rate while preserving critical change points in a trace file, we employ an adaptive window size calculation algorithm using a binary search approach.
 The goal is to determine the optimal window size \( W \) that, when applied around each change point, results in a total number of preserved instructions close to the desired number within an acceptable tolerance.

 Let us define the variables and functions used in the algorithm: